Fifth Crusade: In Iberia and the Levant

 The departure of the Crusaders began finally in early July 1217.
 Many of the Crusaders decided to go to the Holy Land by their traditional sea journey.
 The fleet made their first stop at Dartmouth on the southern coast of England.
 There they elected their leaders and the laws by which they would organize their venture.
 From there, led by William I of Holland, they continued on their way south to Lisbon.
 As in previous crusading seaborne journeys, the fleet was dispersed by storms and only gradually managed to reach the Portuguese city of Lisbon after making a stopover at the famous shrine of Santiago de Compostela.

-At their arrival in Portugal, the Bishop of Lisbon attempted to persuade the Crusaders to help them capture the Almohad controlled city of Alcácer do Sal.
+At their arrival in Portugal, Bishop Soeiro Viegas of Lisbon attempted to persuade the Crusaders to help the Portuguese capture the Almohad-controlled city of Alcácer do Sal.
 The Frisians, however, refused on account of Innocent III's disqualification of the venture at the Fourth Lateran Council.
 The other members of the fleet, however, were convinced by the Portuguese and started the siege of Alcácer do Sal in August 1217.
-The Crusaders finally captured the city with the help of the Knights Templar and Knights Hospitaller, on October 1217.
+The Crusaders finally captured the city with the help of the Knights Templar and Knights Hospitaller in October 1217.

-A group of Frisians who refused to aid the Portuguese with their siege plans against Alacácer do Sal, preferred to raid several coastal towns on their way to the Holy Land.
+A group of Frisians who refused to aid the Portuguese with their siege plans against Alcácer do Sal, preferred to raid several coastal towns on their way to the Holy Land.
 They attacked Faro, Rota, Cádiz and Ibiza, gaining much booty thereby.
 They thereafter followed the coast of southern France and wintered in Civitavecchia in Italy in 1217–1218, before continuing on their way to Acre.
 In the north, Ingi II of Norway took the cross in 1216, only to die the next spring, and the eventual Scandinavian expedition was of little consequence.

 Innocent III had managed to secure the participation of the Kingdom of Georgia in the Crusade.
 Tamar of Georgia, queen since 1184, led the Georgian state to its zenith of power and prestige in the Middle Ages.
 Under her rule, Georgia challenged Ayyubid rule in eastern Anatolia.
 Tamar died in 1213 and was succeeded by her son George IV of Georgia.
 In the late 1210s, according to the Georgian chronicles, he began making preparations for a campaign in the Holy Land to support the Franks.
 His plans were cut short by the invasion of the Mongols in 1220.
 After the death of George IV, his sister Rusudan of Georgia notified the pope that Georgia was unable to fulfill its promises.